The words you use and the questions you ask determine whether you can get free plastic surgery.

 Cosmetic surgery fails the criteria because it reshapes healthy tissue to improve appearance or symmetry.

-Learning the distinction between the two is the key to an almost free operation (after deductible, copayments, etc.).
+Learning the distinction between the two is the key to an almost free operation (after deductibles, copayments, etc.).

 Getting Free Plastic Surgery